theonlyerickim/spotify/README.md

 ```

 ## Docker
-The project is encapsulated in a docker.
+The search engine and recommendation system is setup to run on Docker.
 * The docker container includes Flask webserver
 * To build a docker image and run a container, execute the following commands:
 ```